-One of the most common misconceptions about musical theatre music is that it can all be grouped into a single musical genre.
-In reality, musical theatre is an art form that encompasses many, many genres of music.
-Let’s take a look at some of the 2014 Tony-nominated shows and the musical styles featured within each one:
+Perhaps the most common misconception about musical theatre music is that it can all be grouped into a single musical genre.
+In reality, musical theatre is an art form that encompasses many, many styles of music.
+To demonstrate that fact, let’s go back a few years and examine some Broadway musicals that were nominated for Tony Awards in 2014 (along with the musical styles featured within each one):

 - After Midnight (1920s-40s jazz standards)

-- A Gentleman’s Guide to Love and Murder (‘legit’-style musical comedy)
+- A Gentleman’s Guide to Love and Murder (‘legit’/operetta-influenced theatre songs)

 - Aladdin (1990s Disney tunes)